gregalletti/CTF_writeups/trainings/picoCTF/crypto/README.md

 ## Scrambled: RSA ![p](https://img.shields.io/badge/Points-140-success) ![c](https://img.shields.io/badge/Crypto-orange)
 > Hmmm I wonder if you have learned your lesson...
 Let's see if you understand RSA and how the encryption works.
 Connect with nc mercury.picoctf.net 6276

-After connecting we can see a really big flag ciphertext, clearly longer than the modulus, so something is wrong here: either we need to make the modulus ourselves or this is not a standard RSA.
+After connecting we can see a **really big flag ciphertext**, clearly longer than the modulus, so something is wrong here: either we need to make the modulus ourselves or this is not a standard RSA.
 To verify that, let's try by making the server encrypt 0 or 1, that in textbook's RSA should be again 0 and 1.
 This won't happen, so we are pretty sure to face a non-standard RSA encryption, maybe using some sort of concatenation beetween encrypted text.

 We can try to submit 0, take note of the value and then submit 00: